maxandreo/Le-Bon-Meuble/README.md

 ng serve

 # Create Database MongoDB
-With Studio3T or Robot3T create database named as you want In app.js line 13 paste the name of your database
+With Studio3T or Robot3T create database named as you want.
+In app.js line 13 paste the name of your database.

+# Use API Google Maps
+At https://console.developers.google.com/ create account -> create new project -> create identifiant and get a new API key.
+Paste your API key in annonceAPI.js line 8, same in userAPI.js line 10.

 -----------------------------------------------